Mattcrmx/MattCrmx.github.io/_posts/2024-05-07-file-descriptors-leak.md

 is located, and in particular, a convenient folder called fd, where descriptors are opened and closed!
 We then only have to list the number of files in that folder at a fixed interval and see if that number goes up !

-Ah, I see you wondering: “but wouldn’t it just be ls /proc/<pid> | wc -l in bash Matthias ?
+Ah, I see you wondering: “but wouldn’t it just be `ls /proc/<pid> | wc -l` in bash Matthias ?
-Why did you bother to write 500 lines of C for this ?”
-Well you’re right, but it was fun and actually taught me an awful lot about C and its most incredible friend: stack buffer overflow  gdb.
+Why did you bother to write 500 lines of `C` for this ?”
+Well you’re right, but it was fun and actually taught me an awful lot about C and its most incredible friend: stack buffer overflow and `gdb`.

 This is what the tool looks like for a leaky process:

 <p align="center">
-{% include figure.liquid loading="eager" path="assets/img/fd_watcher.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/fd_watcher.png" class="img-fluid rounded z-depth-1" style="width: 60%;" %}
 </p>

 Using this tool is extremely simple, you can monitor a process by name or by pid and specify a duration